zuri-training/zero-hunger-fe-pjt-108/README.md

   ```css
   $ git checkout develop
   ```
-<b>4.</b>  After updating the repo with your changes; add it to git and commit it with a short message
+<b>4.</b>  After updating the repo with your changes; add it to git and commit it with a short illustrative message that coincide
   * for example:
   ```css
   $ git add .